ikko/sym/docs/topics/12_example_use/index.md

 # Example Use: Practical Applications of the Symbol Framework

-The `Symbol` framework is designed to be versatile, providing a powerful foundation for a wide range of applications that benefit from graph-based data structures and symbolic manipulation.
+The `Symbol` framework is designed to be versatile, providing a powerful foundation for a wide range of applications that benefit from graph-based data structures and symic manipulation.
 This section illustrates several practical use cases, demonstrating how `Symbol`'s core features can be leveraged to solve real-world problems.

 ## Basic Symbol Creation and Relationships